Habitat for Humanity Southern Alberta

 Finances

-Habitat for Humanity Southern Alberta is a medium-sized charity that received $2.7m in cash donations in F2019.
-Goods in kind of $198k represent donated materials to be used in building Habitat homes.
-Administrative costs are 18% of revenues (excluding investment income) and fundraising costs are 24% of cash donations (excluding donations from Habitat for Humanity Canada).
-Per dollar donated to the charity, 58 cents go to the cause.
+Habitat for Humanity Southern Alberta received $1.4m in cash donations and $176k in goods in kind to be used in building Habitat homes.
+Administrative costs are 21% of revenue (excluding investment income) and fundraising costs are 34% of donations.
+This results in total overhead spending of 55%.
+For every dollar donated to the charity, 45 cents go to the cause.
 This is not within Ci’s reasonable range for overhead spending.
-When donated build materials are included, the fundraising ratio drops to 19%*.
+When donated build materials are included, the fundraising ratio drops to 30%*.

 *Ci did not include donated build materials in its standard fundraising cost ratio calculation because it could not accurately determine what proportion of materials came from Habitat for Humanity Canada.